neuron-core/coding-agent/README.md

 - **Multi-Provider AI Support**: Choose from Anthropic Claude, OpenAI, Gemini, Cohere, Mistral, Ollama, Grok, or Deepseek
 - **MCP Integration**: Extend capabilities with Model Context Protocol servers
 - **Sophisticated Output Rendering**: Beautiful diffs, markdown rendering, and intuitive tool call visualization
-- **Customizable with Extensions**: Powerful extension system that allows you to customize the agent by adding custom tools, inline commands, and more
+- **Customizable with Extensions**: Powerful extension system that allows you to customize the agent by adding tools, inline commands, memories, and more

 ## Full Introduction